Dogfalo/materialize/v1-upgrade-guide.md

 - Moved validation messages `data-error` and `data-success` to Helper Text
 - Changed Checkboxes and Radio buttons to have similar label wrapping as switches

 ## Collections
 - Removed dismissible collections

+## ScrollFire
+- Removed due to simplicity and overlap.
+There are much better scrolling libraries that people should use

+## Transitions
+- JavaScript transitions removed